ndrean/binyJS/Readme.md

   </li>`;
 ```

-- [data-event] Biny uses the convention `data-event` for an "onevent" listener.
-This means you use `data-click="addItem"` when the element emits a click event that should run the "addITem" action declared in you "Actions".
+- [data-event] Biny uses the convention `data-event` for an "event" listener.
+This means you use `data-click="addItem"` when the element emits a click event that should run the "addITem" action declared in your "Actions".
 - You can use global listeners (`element.addEventListener`).
 - [target] Inside your listener, you must declare the **target** for each reactive **state** variable.
 It looks like `data.target=tbody`.
 You can also declare extra dependencies via a dataset if your component requires to read data hardcoded in the DOM and read them.